OULibraries/homebox/README.txt

 "CUSTOM ITEMS"
 --------------

-Another new feature in Home box 2 is the ability for users to enter custom items into their Home box.
+Another new feature in Homebox 2 is the ability for users to enter custom items into their Homebox.
-Each Home box page has the option to turn this on or off.
+Each Homebox page has the option to turn this on or off.
 If set on, users can enter as many custom blocks as they like - supplying a block title and body (full HTML allowed).
 This is useful if they want to paste code for an external widget.